Skip to main content

 • that you’ll apply to the tribunal if the problem is not fixed

 Keep a copy of your complaint.
-Add a read receipt to your email or send your letter recorded delivery and keep the receipt.
+Add a read receipt to your email or send your letter by tracked delivery and keep the receipt.

 Step 3: if it's still not resolved